 - Once an accommodation is determined to be reasonable, it will be communicated with the you as well as the necessary Division of Extension employees or program staff.

 For Extension Employees:

-If you are a Division of Extension employee that has provided informal accommodations for a participant, or if you have a question about disability, disability accommodations, or inclusive practices, please complete an OAIC Service Request Form and we will schedule a consultation with you.
+If you are a Division of Extension employee that has a question about disability, disability accommodations, or inclusive practices, please complete an OAIC Service Request Form and we will schedule a consultation with you.

 You are welcome to download a Disability Accommodation Request form to print out for a member of the public that isn’t able to access the online Disability Accommodation Request.

 You may also connect with Heather or Kyle by calling 608-263-2741 or by email at email@example.com or firstname.lastname@example.org.
 Text messaging is available through the front desk at 608-225-7956.
 711 relay calls are accepted.

 If you are hosting an event or providing programming, use a tag line on advertisements and communications to let participants know disability accommodations can be requested.
 A sample tagline can be found below:

 “If you need an accommodation to attend this event, please contact (name, event host/coordinator) at (phone number/email).”